-If you’re a parent, these patterns can take on new layers.
-You might find yourself pouring into everyone else and leaving little room for yourself.
-Or maybe you feel the pressure to be the “perfect” one while quietly wondering if you’re doing it right.
-Even in moments of gratitude, there can still be a part of you that longs for more ease, authenticity, and connection.
+If you’re a parent, these patterns often take on new layers.
+You might find yourself pouring into everyone else and leaving very little room for your own emotional needs.
+Or you hold yourself to an impossible standard, offering patience and gentleness to others while being harsh with yourself.
+Even in moments of gratitude, there can still be a part of you that longs for more ease, authenticity, and connection — and feels confused about why it’s so hard to access.

 Therapy gives you the chance to pause and look underneath the roles you’ve had to play.
-It’s a space to explore the parts of yourself you’ve kept tucked away: the doubts, the longings, the questions about what truly matters.
-Together, we can uncover what’s been driving you, make sense of the patterns that no longer serve you, and create space for you to feel more grounded, free, and fully yourself.
+It’s a space to explore the parts of yourself you’ve kept tucked away — the doubts, the longings, the protective strategies, and the deeper emotional needs.
+Together, we connect present struggles to their roots, make sense of patterns that no longer serve you, and build insight and regulation skills that actually fit your life.
+Over time, you feel more grounded, more emotionally flexible, and more fully yourself, and not just alone, but in how you show up in your relationships.

 I am Dora, a Croatian born and raised licensed marriage and family therapist with the office in Hermosa Beach, working with clients across Manhattan Beach and South Bay or virtually from anywhere in California.